dustinian/Adventures/ngs_valil.md

 ####Hooks

+* __Rumor:__ Hear about them caravans gone missing?
+It's little green men what done it!
+Caravans outside the city, going or coming, makes no difference!
+My cousin saw it from a distance, but he's sure: small green men burst out of the bushes and killed everyone in one of them caravans.
+All the coins, food, and weapons picked clean in three heartbeats.
 * __Hired:__ A merchant hires the players to guard a caravan.
 * __Hired:__ The town guard hires the players to stamp out the mystery attacks.
 * __Investigate:__ Players look into the soaring prices of local goods.